dd-hebert/uv_pro/README.md

 **Usage:**
 ``uvp config <option>`` or ``uvp cfg <option>``

 Current user-configurable settings:

-    ``root_directory`` - A base directory which contains UV-vis data files.
+- ``root_directory`` - A base directory which contains UV-vis data files.
 Set a root directory to enable the use of shorter, relative file paths.

-    ``plot_size`` - The size of the 2-by-2 plot shown after data processing.
+- ``plot_size`` - The size of the 2-by-2 plot shown after data processing.
 Two integers: ``WIDTH HEIGHT``

+- ``primary_color`` - The main color used in terminal output.
+Can be set to any of the 8 basic ANSI colors.

 #### ``--delete`` : flag, optional
 Delete the config file and directory.
 The config file is located in ``.config/uv_pro/`` inside the user's home directory.